London Liberal Democrats: UK general elections

 The table below shows the London Liberal Democrats results at UK general elections since the area of Greater London was created.
+Results between February 1974 and 1979 are for the Liberal Party.
+Results for 1983 and 1987 are for the predecessor SDP–Liberal Alliance.

 Greater London Council elections

 The table below shows the results obtained by the London Liberal Party in elections to the Greater London Council.
 The GLC was abolished by the Local Government Act 1985.

 Mayoral elections

 The table below shows the London Liberal Democrats results in London Mayoral elections since 2000.

 Assembly elections

 The table below shows the London Liberal Democrats results in London Assembly elections since 2000.